 Once again, The ZOMEi Z818 Lightweight DSLR Tripod is a great compact aluminum tripod for the money.
 You can turn this tripod into a monopod if you desire.
 The tripod comes with rubber feet.

 Personally, the user guide isn’t that great for a lot of reasons.
 The manual just covers general information but nothing in-depth.
 The stock case included is pretty good.
 You won’t be disappointed.
-This tripod measures 18″ and extremely sturdy which is why it’s my choice for the best compact tripod for spotting scope activities.
+This tripod measures 18″ and is extremely sturdy which is why it’s my choice for the best compact tripod for spotting scope activities.

 Having a reliable tripod can make or break an outing.
 Especially for birding, it can be crucial to get the perfect vire or shoot.
 The Vanguard Alta 264AO is a sturdy tripod that will withstand the worst conditions.
 You don’t have to worry about it woggling on you or collapsing.